*Case Study: Short-Term Rental License Approval

 Despite the denial, Jenna and her dad weren’t ready to throw in the towel.
 However, before they made their next move, they wanted to know their legal options and to be as prepared as possible.

-R&H Partner and Litigation Attorney Joe Novak has helped other clients appeal similar city and county administrative decisions, so he was optimistic he could help Dennis and Jenna.
+When interviewing firms, Jenna said Robinson & Henry stood out.
+R&H litigation attorneys have helped other clients appeal similar city and county administrative decisions, and were optimistic they could help Dennis and Jenna.

-“I felt like his confidence was tempered with a genuine concern for his clients which ended up being the exact right match for us,” Jenna said.
+“I felt like their confidence was tempered with a genuine concern for their clients which ended up being the exact right match for us,” Jenna said.

 The Issue to Resolve